gap-packages/kan/README.md

 -------
 If you have a question relating to 'Kan', encounter any problems, or have a suggestion for extending the package in any way, please
- - email: <c.d.wensley@bangor.ac.uk>
+ - email: <cdwensley.maths@btinternet.com>
  - or report an issue at: https://github.com/gap-packages/kan/issues/new